Order of Starting

 - their tack is safe and fits correctly

 Any riders with horses that have special needs for tack that is excluded by the above should apply in writing to Operations for permission to use the tack.
-Registered para riders who require special tack should contact Operations.
+Registered Para-Equestrian Endurance riders who require special tack should contact the Endurance GB Para-Equestrian Classifying Committee.

 Tail ribbons should be used in these circumstances,